-Lesotho does not yet have a confirmed case of COVID-19.
-A national emergency was declared on 25 March and Lesotho will be under a state of lockdown from 29 March until 21 April.
-The border with South Africa will be closed during this period.
+Lesotho has declared a national emergency and is currently under a state of lockdown.
+The Government of Lesotho has implemented hygiene protocols to limit the spread of COVID-19.
+The border with South Africa is closed.
 If you can't or don't want to leave Lesotho, follow the advice of local authorities, make arrangements for an extended stay and minimise your risk of exposure to COVID-19.
 Stay in touch with family and friends so they know you're safe and well.
-If you need urgent consular assistance call +61 2 6261 3305.
+Register with the High Commission in Pretoria (see Travel) and follow the High Commission website social media for updates (see Local Contacts).
 We now advise you to: Do not travel to Lesotho.

 Lesotho uses 220V, 50Hz with socket and plug Type M.